nourshinnawi/CS-3560-Assignment-2/README.md

 # CS-3560-Assignment-2
 MiniTwitter:
-- Has some errors and is missing comments
+- Fixed errors and did the singleton and observer patterns.
-- Not completely done yet
+- Will try to do the composite and visitor patterns for A3

 Link to Youtube video: